pypa/virtualenv/docs/index.rst

 `.tar.gz` source distributions, and distribute distributions may be either (if found an egg will be used preferentially).

+If no satisfactory local distributions are found, virtualenv will fail.
 Virtualenv will never download packages.
-If no satisfactory local distributions are found, virtualen will fail.

 The distribution lookup is done in the following locations, with the most recent version found used:

 #.
 The current directory.
 #.
 The directory where virtualenv.py is located.
 #.
 A ``virtualenv_support`` directory relative to the directory where
    virtualenv.py is located.
 #.
 If the file being executed is not named virtualenv.py (i.e. is a boot
    script), a ``virtualenv_support`` directory relative to wherever virtualenv.py is actually installed.

 Compare & Contrast with Alternatives